-It’s a supremely comforting dish to eat, but the smell of caramelizing sugar and butter makes it equally comforting to make.
-I’ve spent this summer travelling around the US, working in kitchens in Colorado and New York.
-If you follow me on social media you probably know I had a little mishap in Colorado that led to some helicopter rides, a dozen xrays, a CAT scan and a 2 1/2 hour surgery to put the pieces of my right wrist back together.
-Given the speed at which I was travelling on a 4-wheeler when it rolled, and the fact that I wasn’t wearing a helmet (I know… I’m an idiot), I feel pretty lucky to be alive and relatively unscathed.
-To make a long story short, I’m finally back home and am definitely in a need of a bit of comfort.
+It's a supremely comforting dish to eat, but the smell of caramelizing sugar and butter makes it equally comforting to make.
+I've spent this summer travelling around the US, working in kitchens in Colorado and New York.
+If you follow me on social media, you probably know I had a little mishap in Colorado that led to some helicopter rides, a dozen x-rays, a CAT scan, and a 2 ½ hour surgery to put the pieces of my right wrist back together.
+Given the speed at which I was traveling on a 4-wheeler when it rolled, and the fact that I wasn't wearing a helmet, I feel pretty lucky to be alive and relatively unscathed.
+To make a long story short, I'm finally back home and am definitely in a need of a bit of comfort.

 - In a blender add the eggs, milk, cream, brown sugar and vanilla beans and blend until smooth.

 - Cut the bread into 1-inch cubes and add to a bowl with the custard.
 Toss until all the custard has been absorbed into the bread.
 Let this rest in the refrigerator for about an hour to ensure the custard has fully soaked into the bread.